Congratulations to our 2022 WiT Awards Winners

 Dr Marie-Luise Wille

 Dr Marie-Luise Wille is an academic working in the interdisciplinary field of medical physics and biomedical engineering and has designed the world’s largest biodegradable tibia bone implant for an Australian patient.
-Her focus is in translational research and improving the bench-to-bedside workflow with the help of enabling technologies and combining medical imaging, 3D printing
+Her focus is in translational research and improving the bench-to-bedside workflow with the help of enabling technologies and combining medical imaging, 3D printing a development.

-Since 2019 Dr Wille has been the Deputy Director of the Australian National University led ARC Training Centre for Multiscale 3D Imaging, Modelling and Manufacturing – which has the mission to train the next generation of PhD students and ECRs in digital materials and to be industry 4.0 ready.
+Since 2019 Dr Wille has been the Deputy Director of thend software Australian National University led ARC Training Centre for Multiscale 3D Imaging, Modelling and Manufacturing – which has the mission to train the next generation of PhD students and ECRs in digital materials and to be industry 4.0 ready.
 She manages the QUT side of the Centre, which includes 6 industry partners, 14 Chief Investigators, 10 HDR students, 5 Postdocs and 3 staff members.

 Marie-Luise is passionate about Women in STEMM and has been the chair and vice-chair for the IEEE Women in Engineering Queensland Section Committee for the last 6 years.
 In 2018 she was awarded the Volunteer of the Year award and in 2019 received the Outstanding Woman in Engineering award in 2019 by the IEEE Queensland Section.

 2022 Professional Technology Leadership Award sponsored by Technology One - Winners